Le Fousseret: Geography

 The village lies in the middle of the commune, on the left bank of the Louge, which flows northeast through the middle of the commune.
-The border between La Fousseret and Mondavezan is formed by the river Louge.
+The border between Le Fousseret and Mondavezan is formed by the river Louge.

 The commune is bordered by nine other communes: Pouy-de-Touges to the north, Castelnau-Picampeau to the northwest, Gratens and Marignac-Lasclares to the northeast, Saint-Élix-le-Château to the east, Lavelanet-de-Comminges to the southeast, Cazères to the south, Mondavezan across the river Louge to the southwest, and finally by Montoussin to the west.